The Historical Romance of Quebec City

 Château Frontenac guest room

 The bathroom made the most of a small space, and the marble tile was attractive, but again, it lacked any wow factor.
-Also, the toiletries provided were skimpy and somewhat masculine, not what I expect in luxury accommodations.
+Also, the toiletries provided were skimpy and somewhat masculine, not what I expected in luxury accommodations.

 Not that we wasted any time staring at the room decor, not when our view from the 12th floor was so spectacular.
 We could see for miles and miles, over spikes and spires and flags waving in the wind in Old Quebec to the Laurentian Mountains on the horizon.